Webpage created: June 11, 2018

 We know that Ford House still existed at the time of the 1841 census, which records a Baptist Minister, the Reverend George Isbell, living there with his much older wife, Frances.
 Curiously the other occupiers have the surname of Ford.
 Thomas, aged 45, was a 'plaisterer'; and his wife, Deborah, was older than him but did not come from Devon.
 They had three children: Elizabeth, John and James.

-But the name most associated with Ford House was that of George Couch, who owned the Ford Estate.
+But the name most associated with Ford House was that of Mr George Couch (1725-1791), who owned the Ford Estate.
 Like the Furneaux family at Swilly House, he was not a tenant of the Saint Aubyns.
 Whitfeld records that in 1855 the Ford Estate extended to 32 acres and when it came on the market it was bought by a syndicate known as the Devon and Cornwall Freehold Land Society.

 The name "Ford House" later became associated with the Devonport Workhouse in Wolseley Road, Ford.